VictoriaMetrics/VictoriaMetrics/app/vmalert/README.md

 To avoid recording rules results and alerts state duplication in VictoriaMetrics server don't forget to configure [deduplication](https://docs.victoriametrics.com/Single-server-VictoriaMetrics.html#deduplication).
 The recommended value for `-dedup.minScrapeInterval` must be multiple of vmalert's `-evaluationInterval`.
-If you observe inconsistent or "jumping" values in series produced by vmalert, try disabling `-datasource.queryTimeAlignment` command line flag.
-Because of alignment, two or more vmalert HA pairs will produce results with the same timestamps.
-But due of backfilling (data delivered to the datasource with some delay) values of such results may differ, which would affect deduplication logic and result into "jumping" datapoints.

 Alertmanager will automatically deduplicate alerts with identical labels, so ensure that all `vmalert`s are having the same config.